Alta Marfa

 47. Our 10th Year

 Mountain Shadows Vineyard just before bud break, March 2025.
-This photo was taken at the tail end of the first winer for these vines.
+This photo was taken at the tail end of the first winter for these vines.

-We received about 6 inches of snow on April 4th, the snow, along with driving winds complete froze the tender shoots that were starting to emerge at both our Grand Prix Vineyard, and Mountain Shadows.
+We received about 6 inches of snow on April 4th.
+The snow, along with driving winds completely froze the tender shoots that were starting to emerge at both our Grand Prix Vineyard, and Mountain Shadows.
+This is always so hard to watch happen.
+You can see in the video below that the vines recovered really nicely afterwards, as if there had never been a freeze.
+In the moment though, it is incredibly disheartening to see the withered baby shoots.

-Close up of the damage at Mountain Shadows
+Closeup of the hail damage at Mountain Shadows.

 Our first harvest day of 2025 was this beautiful Gewurztraminer at Kubacak Vineyards in the Texas High Plains.
 This vineyard is about 45 minutes from Lubbock and about 5 hours from Marfa.